-The Council has been notified by the Scheme Administrator for Municipal Mutual Insurance Ltd of an interim payment due of £49,000 to partly meet the company's liability for asbestos induced mesothelioma claims.
-This liability has been charged to 2012/13 Comprehensive Income and Expenditure Statement.
-A further amount of up to £278,000 may be claimed by Municipal Mutual Insurance Ltd in relation to future liabilities.
+The Council has been notified by the Scheme Administrator for Municipal Mutual Insurance Ltd the amount subject to levy is £327,000 may be claimed by Municipal Mutual Insurance Ltd in relation to future liabilities as at 31/03/2014.
 The Insurance Reserve includes an amount to cover any future claims.